gr8mustachio/ux-dawdle/phaseI/README.md

 **Aesthetic and Minimalist Design** [5/10]: Wasn’t really sure if I should have given this a 10/10 or a 0/10.
 On one hand, it’s very cluttered with all the tools you can use for production that could be overwhelming for the user but for someone with more experience, it’s all visually represented by real world tools so if you have experience in production, it’s going to be much more clear what’s going on.

 ### Personas and Scenarios
-To gain perspective on who we were trying to provide a product for and what they might want to see in our product, we created Personas and scenarios
-- Personas - A fictional person based on the information we have that represents someone who would be interested in our prodect.
-- Scenarios - Situations based on a persona where there is a need that we could provide for the user.

-## Findings

-!!!
-For each research method, detail each of the findings point-by-point to clarify new discoveries of users' needs !!!

 ## Conclusions